j-koziel/html-css-course/starter/03-CSS-Fundamentals/notes.md

 This selects the first child of the element and not the first occurence of that element

 Works the same for `last-child`

+# Styling hyperlinks

+You shouldn't directly style the anchors

+Instead use pseudo classes to style the links at different states

+`a:link` pseudo-class only styles anchors which are real links